zeel01/MonsterBlocks/readme.md

 An NPC sheet for FoundryVTT designed to faithfully reproduce the apperance of D&D 5e monster statblocks.

-Currently does not support editing, this is a planned feature.
+Does not support editing directly.
 You *can* edit features and other items by right clicking their descriptions.
+This sheet is intended for use as an in-game reference to a monster, not as a tool for building NPCs.
 See: [To Do List](todo.md)

 ![Ancient Red Dragon](examples/ancientRedDragon.png)